Maksimov-Dmitry/Qdrant_task/reports/REPORT.md

 ![image2text](plots/bad_2.png)
 ![image2text](plots/bad_3.png)

-We observe some issues with the labels.
 While the images seem correct based on the input from my perspective, the ground truth image was not successfully retrieved.
+That's why we observe some issues with the labels.

 ## Next Steps
 - **Create a more reliable dataset**